burakpatat/tazebtcasestudy/README.md

 It is a form application where the fields containing two microservices are determined dynamically.
 Form microservice runs for `create-form` and `add-form-data` events, and Report microservice runs for `home-list`.

+`entity–attribute–value` (EAV) model approach is adopted as the database schema

 **.Net Core 8** & **Blazor**

 **Api Gateway - Ocelot was used**